fuinorg/event-store-commons/jpa/README.md

 ####Stream entity
 Table name is the same as the stream identifier plus '_STREAMS' and uses an 'underscore' for replacing camel case parts.
-Class name is the same as the stream identifier plus 'Stream' (Not there is no 's' at the end!).
+Class name is the same as the stream identifier plus 'Stream' (Note that there is no 's' at the end!).
 ```java
 @Table(name = "APPEND_MULTIPLE_AGAIN_STREAMS")
 @Entity